On first-order transductions of classes of graphs: Introduction

 Another motivating line for studying transductions begins with the notion of treewidth, where parallel developments involve transductions in monadic second-order logic (\MSO).
 This includes the initial combinatorial definition of treewidth \cite{robertson1986graph}, its algorithmic applications and Courcelle's theorem that on monotone classes bounded/unbounded treewidth (almost) corresponds to a dichotomy of fixed-parameter tractability/intractability of \MSO$_2$ model checking \cite{courcelle1990monadic}, and the characterization of bounded treewidth in terms of the incidence graph admitting an \MSO-transduction from the class of trees \cite{courcelle1992monadic}.
 These results were then generalized to dense classes using the property of bounded cliquewidth \cite{courcelle2000upper}, which can be characterized via admitting an \MSO-transduction from the class of trees and is conjectured to coincide with monadic dependence in {\MSO} \cite{blumensath10}.

-The quasi-order $\sqsubseteq_\MSO$ defined by {\MSO} transductions has been well studied.
+The quasi-order $\sqsubseteq_\MSO$ defined by {\MSO}-transductions is well studied.
 Since {\MSO} is stronger than first-order logic, it is easier for one class to encode (i.e., transduce) another in {\MSO} and so the quasi-order is simpler.
 In particular, it is conjectured \cite[Open Problem~9.3]{blumensath10} that this quasi-order is the chain

-where $\cover_\MSO$ denotes the covering relation (i.e. immediate successor) of the quasi-order, $\Ee$ is the class of edgeless graphs, $\Tt_n$ is the class of forests with depth $n$ (Hence, $\Ee=\Tt_1$), $\Pp$ is the class of all paths, $\Tt$ is the class of all trees, and $\Gg$ is the class of all graphs.
+where $\cover_\MSO$ denotes the covering relation (i.e., immediate successor) of the quasi-order, $\Ee$ is the class of edgeless graphs, $\Tt_n$ is the class of forests with depth $n$ (Hence, $\Ee=\Tt_1$), $\Pp$ is the class of all paths, $\Tt$ is the class of all trees, and $\Gg$ is the class of all graphs.

 In this paper, we initiate a systematic study of the analogous quasi-order $\sqsubseteq_\FO$ defined by first-order~(\FO) transductions on infinite classes of finite graphs.
 This is a vastly more complex quasi-order.
 It clarifies the relation of various graph-theoretic properties to each other and to model-theoretic properties, and brings new properties of interest (such as the new notion of \emph{straightness}) to light.
 An overview of these graph-theoretic and model-theoretic dividing lines is presented in \Cref{fig:div_lines}, and is filled out with a skeleton of the \FO-transduction quasi-order in \Cref{fig:hierarchy}.